Scripture Readings:

 It doesn't appear that Balaam ever did anything to help King Balak curse the Israelites, but the Bible tells us the rest of the story in the Book of Revelation.
 Revelation 2:14 tells us (this is Jesus speaking to the church at Pergamum):

-The Israelite men begin to sleep with Moabite women, and they get invited to some parties where they sacrifice to the local gods.
+The Israelite men begin to sleep with Moabite women and they get invited to some parties where they sacrifice to the local gods.
 Let me take a moment to talk about Baal worship.
-Baal was the main agricultural god of Canaan, and this mythological god is seen with different names throughout this whole region in ancient history.
+Baal was the main agricultural god of Canaan.
+This mythological god is seen with different names throughout this whole region in ancient history.
 Baal is the god who rides on storms and brings rain and fertility to Mother Earth (represented by the goddess, Asherah).
 The Canaanites used male and female prostitution as a means to excite Baal to water the earth.
 Note: the picture of the watering and the seed producing fruit is a sexual picture.
+Baal is representative of all rebellion against the One True God of Israel.
+To worship Baal is to align with Satan in God's story.

-This is what the Israelites began to participate in.
-They separated Yahweh (Israel's God) into the category of being the God of the Wilderness who rescued them from Egypt.
-Now, in the Promised Land, they turn to Baal, the agricultural god to take care of mundane issues like crops and rain.
-They do not stop worshiping Yahweh, they just add in worshiping Baal, also.
-We will see the struggle with this unfaithfulness to God all the way until the nation of Israel gets taken into Exile in Babylon.
+Israel fell into Baal worship as a result of spiritual compromise.
+They separated Yahweh (Israel's God) into the category of just being the God of the Wilderness who rescued them from Egypt.
+Once they are in the Promised Land, they turn to Baal, the agricultural god, to take care of mundane issues like crops and rain.
+They do not stop worshiping Yahweh, they just add worshiping Baal.
+Can you imagine how offensive this is to God.
+Why would you combine the worship of a false god with the worship of the True God?
+We will see this struggle with unfaithfulness to God all the way through the story until the nation of Israel gets taken into exile in Babylon.
+The nation of Israel ends up being vomited out of the Promised Land, just as God is commanding Israel to help vomit the Canaanites out of the Promised Land, because of their spiritual compromise.
+Ironic.

-The Lord tells Moses to execute the ringleaders who are doing this.
-Everyone is weeping, and then another rebellious man brings a Midianite woman into the camp to have sex.
+The Lord tells Moses to execute the ringleaders who are sleeping with the enemy.
+Everyone is weeping and then another rebellious man brings a Midianite woman into the camp to have sex.
 A priest named Phineas thrusts a sword through both the man and the woman while they are copulating.
 This act stops a plague that has begun and has killed 24,000 Israelites.
 God commands Moses to attack the Midianites and destroy them for deceiving the Israelites into idol worship through the influence of this Midianite woman.
+God is fighting to keep the Israelites pure.
+The Messiah has to come through these people.
+This is good against evil from God's perspective.

 Luke 2:1-35

 Luke's writings in chapter 2 have become iconic for all who love the Christmas story.
-We see two poor travelers staying in a barn, a baby born to a young woman and swaddled in cloth lying in a manger, angels proclaiming His birth to shepherds, and these simple men being the only visitors the Lord will have at His birth.
+We see two poor travelers staying in a barn, a baby born to a young woman, swaddled in cloth lying in a manger, angels proclaiming His birth to shepherds, and these simple men being the only visitors the Lord will have at his humble birth.
 It is a human story.
-Dr. Luke is showing us that this baby is human and will grow up to be a Perfect Man.
+Dr. Luke is showing us that this baby is human and will grow up to be a perfect man.
+Balaam's prophecy is coming to pass.
+A star leads those who seek to the rising star of Jacob who is a scepter from Israel.

-While they are at the temple, a godly man named Simeon has been led by God to the Temple.
-He sees the baby, takes Him, and says,
+While they are at the Temple for Mary's sacrifice a godly man named Simeon has been led by God to the Temple.
+He sees the baby, takes him, and says,

 Do you ever give out this message to people?
-You don't have to hand out religious tracks to help people come to know their Creator.
-Just be faithful in the small things, and be sure to give credit where credit is due.
+You don't have to hand out religious pamphlets to help people come to know their Creator.
+Just be faithful in the small things and be sure to give credit where credit is due.
 Let truth be your companion at all times.

 Psalm 59:1-17